mbdevpl/transpyle/README.rst

 to selected Python AST nodes, and therefore unparsing raw Python AST created directly from ordinary Python file might not work as expected.

+The above behaviour will change in the future.

 OpenCL to Python AST
 ~~~~~~~~~~~~~~~~~~~~